 Bettina Forget continues to be Researcher in Residence and archive liaison.
 American artists Jen Bervin and David Neumann continue their long term projects.

 AIR Program Benefits

-The SETI Institute AIR position provides access to visitor office work space, phone, internet, and communal space at the SETI Institute when the artist in residence is physically present.
-The Institute also offers access to scientists and educators on staff.
-The SETI Institute provides small to medium meeting rooms to support meetings and events.
+The SETI Institute AIR position provides private office space, phone, internet, and communal space at the SETI Institute when the artist in residence is physically present.
+The Institute also offers access to scientists and educators on staff and small to medium meeting rooms to support meetings and events.
 The artists in residence are expected to comply with the Institute’s volunteer policies, and are protected by the same business policies as all volunteers.

 The AIR Advisory Committee

-There is no requirement that selected individuals be in residence at the SETI Institute during their term.
-Generally, it is expected that the artist in residence has an established practice in another location, and visits the Institute periodically.
-The SETI Institute does not provide living space, transportation, or funding for artists selected for the program, although the SETI Institute is available as the institutional home for funded projects that may provide such financial support.
-The SETI Institute provides a strong affiliation to enable artists working with scientists access to individuals and facilities they might not otherwise reach.
+Selected individuals are not required to be in residence at the SETI Institute during their term.
+Generally, it is expected that the artist in residence has an established practice in another location and visits the Institute periodically.
+The SETI Institute does not directly provide living space, transportation, or funding for artists selected for the program, although the SETI Institute is available as the institutional home for funded projects that may provide such support.

 SETI Institute AIR recipients must generate their own funding.
 The SETI Institute is a non-profit, 501(c)3, and can be the institutional home to administer government and foundation grants and private donations for individual artist in residence projects.
 In the case of artists applying for grants under the auspices of the Institute, funds received are subject to the same indirect costs as all other awards administered by the SETI Institute.
 Indirect costs are determined according to Federal requirements.